Skip to content

 prowler -v

-After the migration of AWS CloudShell from Amazon Linux 2 to Amazon Linux 2023 [1] [2], there is no longer a need to manually compile Python 3.9 as it's already included in AL2023.
-Prowler can thus be easily installed following the Generic method of installation via pip.
+After the migration of AWS CloudShell from Amazon Linux 2 to Amazon Linux 2023 [1] [2], there is no longer a need to manually compile Python 3.9 as it is already included in AL2023.
+Prowler can thus be easily installed following the generic method of installation via pip.
 Follow the steps below to successfully execute Prowler v4 in AWS CloudShell:

 Requirements: